 The Grade 1 Finale Juvenile Hurdle is a Grand National Hunt Hurdle Race.
 It is a race for horses aged three and above.

-And it stretches for about 2 miles and 11 yards.
+It stretches for about 2 miles and 11 yards.
 The race has eight hurdles, which challenge both the jockeys and the horses to the core.

 Silver Trophy Handicap Hurdle